Tsun0193/nxGREG/documents/housing/extract-entity-housing.md

 ## Specific Focus for This Task

-**Primary Objective:** Extract all **Entities** from the simple module.
+**Primary Objective:** Extract all **Entities** from the housing module.

 ### Important Notes

-1. **Module Structure**: The simple module is NOT nested - it's a single module with a tab-based interface:
+1. **Module Structure**: The housing module is NOT nested - it's a single module with a tab-based interface:
-   - **Main Module**: `simple` (Simple Contract / Paid Contract)
+   - **Main Module**: `housing` (Housing Contract)
-   - **4 Tab Screens**: Basic Information, Order Information, Accounting Information, Cancellation Information
+   - **11 Tab Screens**: Basic Information, Order Information, Process Planning, Accounting Registration, Loan Information, Supplementary Matters, Collection Conditions, Miscellaneous Expenses, Obstacle Factors, Cancellation Information, Change Information
-   - The `yuusyou-kihon` folder contains the most detailed documentation for Tab 1 (Basic Information)
+   - The `basic-info-housing-contract` folder contains the most detailed documentation for Tab 1 (Basic Information)
-   - The other 3 folders contain impact analysis documents showing how Tab 1 affects Tabs 2, 3, and 4
+   - The other 10 folders contain impact analysis documents showing how Tab 1 affects the remaining tabs

-2. **Screen Extraction Source**: All screens navigable from this module are documented in `ctc-data-en/simple/yuusyou-kihon/screen-flow-en.md`.
-The module uses ONE main JSP (`kihon.jsp`) that displays 4 different tabs.
+2. **Screen Extraction Source**: All screens navigable from this module are documented in `ctc-data-en/housing/basic-info-housing-contract/screen-flow-en.md`.
+The module uses ONE main JSP that displays 11 different tabs.
 Extract:
-   - Simple Input Contract Screen (kihon.jsp) - Main container screen with GCNT19101
+   - Housing Contract Main Screen - Main container screen
-   - Tab 1: Basic Information (GCNT19001) - Primary documentation in `yuusyou-kihon/`
+   - Tab 1: Basic Information - Primary documentation in `basic-info-housing-contract/`
-   - Tab 2: Order Information (GCNT19002) - Impact analysis in `order-info-simple-contract/`
-   - Tab 3: Accounting Information (GCNT19009) - Impact analysis in `accounting-info-simple-contract/`
-   - Tab 4: Cancellation Information (GCNT19012) - Impact analysis in `cancel-info-simple-contract/`
+   - Tab 2-11: Impact analysis tabs in their respective folders
-   - Entry point screens from contract-list module (Contract List, Sales Selection, Case Screen, Contract Search)

-3. **Tab-Based Interface**: This module uses a tab-based navigation system where all 4 tabs share the same JSP file (`kihon.jsp`) but show different content.
+3. **Tab-Based Interface**: This module uses a tab-based navigation system where all 11 tabs share the same JSP file but show different content.
 Extract tab entities separately with their associated properties (tab_code, gcnt_id, action_class, etc.)

 4. **Database Tables**: DO NOT create separate database entities or reference tables in entity properties

-5. **Layered Architecture**: Component entities (Action, Delegate, Facade, Product, DAO) are documented separately in `extract-component-entity-simple.md` and will not be listed in this task
+5. **Layered Architecture**: Component entities (Action, Delegate, Facade, Product, DAO) are documented separately in `extract-component-entity-housing.md` and will not be listed in this task

 ---